astrid-project/cb-manager/README.md

 3. *id* of the agent instance that collect the data (*agent_instance_id*).

 The ID property type accepts only lowercase values without space that start with an alphabetic character, e.g: apache is valid but not Apache.
 Then, the other two properties are related to the time-stamp:

 1. *timestamp-event* when event is occurred; and

-2. *timestamp-agent* when the agent collect the data.
+2. *timestamp-agent* when the agent instance collect the data.

 The concept of the agent instance will be described in detail in the following sections.
-For now, it is sufficient to note that, with agent instance, we refer to specific agent installed in the ExecEnv.
+For now, it is sufficient to note that, with the term agent instance, we refer to a specific agent installed in the ExecEnv.

 The *exec-env* index contains the *hostname* of the remote host where is it allocated and the *type_id* field that correspond a specified type of ExecEnv.
-The different type of ExecEnv are defined with the index *exec-env-type*.
-Currently, the available types are: *i*) *Virtual Machine* and *ii*) *Container*.
+The different type of ExecEnv are defined with the index exec-env-type.
+Currently, the available ones are: *i*) *Virtual Machine* and *ii*) *Container*.
 Obviously, it is possible to add other types depending on the specific requirements.

-The *agent-catalog* index contains specific information related to the agents, and in particular the Beats of the Elastic stack and specific application deployed with the PolyCube framework.
-For a detailed description of these properties see [3] and [4].
-Instead, the *agent-instance* index contains the properties and configurations related to the agents currently installed on the ExecEnvs.
+The *agent-catalog* index contains specific information related to the agents, and in particular the Beats of the Elastic stack and eBPF-based services deployed with the *Polycube* framework.
+For a detailed description of these properties see [^6] and [^7].
+Each agent in the catalog is characterized by one or more options.
+The options are defined with the *agent-option* *nested*-indexd].
+This index described the option in terms of name and relative type.
+At this moment, the supported types are: *integer* (e.g. 1, 2, etc.), *number* (e..g 1, 2.3, etc.); *time-duration* (e.g. 1s, 2m, 3h, etc.); *string*; *choice*, *obj*, and *boolean* (i.e. true or false).
+There two additional (and optional) properties: *list* and *values*.
+The first one indicate if the option is a list or not (default value: false); while the latter one described the data in the case the type is choice or obj.
+To accept different types, the values property can be of any type.

+All the data of the installed agent is stored in the *agent-instance* index.
+This index contains the options got from the catalog with the actual values.
+In addition, it includes the ID of the ExecEnv where the agent is installed (*exec_env_id*) and the current *status* in terms of *started* or *stopped*.

-The network links are defined with the relative index where it indicated the type.
-All the possible network link types are defined in the *nettwork-link-type* index.
+The network links are defined with the relative index where it is indicate the type.
+All the possible network link types are defined in the *network-link-type* index.
 At the moment, the possible types are: *Point to Point* (Point 2 Point), *Multi-point*, and *Slice*.
 Similar to the ExecEnv case, also for the network link, it is possible to add additional types depending on specific needs.

-In addition, the data model allow to see the status of the connections between the execution environments.
-The *connection* index couples the ExecEnv and network link to which it belongs.
+In addition, the data model allow to see the status of the connections between the ExecEnvs.
+The *connection* index couples the ExecEnv and the network link to which it belongs.
 This index should contains all the information regarding the network link and the ExecEnv as, for example, the IP address (version 4 and/or 6) or if the link is encrypted and how (which method, etc.).

 The *software* index contains the installed software with relative properties.
 Each software record is referred to a specific ExecEnv that indicate where the software is installed.
-This part is out of scope of the ASTRID project context and, for this reason, in the above figure, it is this highlighted with a dashed box.
+This part is out of scope of the ASTRID project context and, for this reason, in Figure 2, it is this highlighted with a dashed box.
 The API implementation, that will be described in the next sections, does not consider this index.
 Nervelessness, it represents a typical solution for various common cases.
 The proposed data model allows the customization with the integration of additional entities in very simple way.

+## References

 [^1]: In the dash-case (also referred as *hyphen-case* or *kebab-case*) format all the letters are lower-case, the punctuation is not allowed and the words are separated by single dash (or hyphen: -).
 Example: *exec-env*.